7 magic words to expedite insurance claims

 A surprising number of people call State Farm after an accident, not even sure whether the company is still their insurer, Villegas says.
 "Getting it right the first time saves a lot of time and aggravation for all parties involved."

 Take notes about the other cars and people involved in the accident, and how it happened.
 Take photos of the scene and the vehicles.
+Know what to do after a car accident now, before it happens.

 Your insurer might have a mobile app to help with this.
 For example, State Farm's Pocket Agent lets customers draw the scene and circumstances of the accident, collect information about the drivers and passengers, take down information from witnesses, take and submit pictures and submit a claim.
 The app is available for Android, Apple devices and Kindle Fire.
 Once you submit the information, State Farm calls you.